 Relationships and Trust

-We hope you enjoy the new direct chat tool.
+Now that we've got through the formalities we hope you enjoy the new direct chat tool.
 This is brand new so if you find something that's not working as expected - as always, please let us know.

 Your team at Bluethumb